Calvin T. Ryan Library

 Restricted tests may be checked out to individuals who are included on a list of authorized students/faculty.
 A new list must be obtained each semester.

-UNK students and Office/Service staff may borrow up to 50 items at any one time.
-If a patron accrues a fine of $10, their library privileges will be suspended until the amount is paid.
-Maximum fine before privileges are blocked is $10.00.
+UNK students and Office/Service staff may borrow up to 75 items at any one time.
+If a patron accrues an amount of $10, their library privileges will be suspended until the amount is paid.

-Special Borrowers are allowed to check out up to five items.
-Library privileges will be suspended when a fine amount reaches $10.00.
+Community users are allowed to check out up to 15 items.
+Library privileges will be suspended when a fees reach $10.00.

 Suspended Privileges of Library Users